 Register 612 contains the default 'loss of communications' timeout value.
 For slaves, if valid radio communications are not received by this unit within this time frame the unit will change state to indicate 'lost communications'.
 All outputs will change to default settings (i.e. off) and the 'system status' LED and relay will turn off.
 If this unit is the master this register contains the maximum time without receiving valid communications from every unit before changing state to 'network error'; where the master unit and at least one slave unit are communicating and operating correctly, but at least one unit somewhere on the network is not communicating or operating correctly.
 On this and all other units that are still operating all outputs will change to default settings (i.e. off), the 'system status' LED and relay will slowly be toggling on and off, indicating an error somewhere in the system.
-The register time is in seconds, with the default set at 10, which is suitable for most systems with a few units and good communications.
+The register time is in 10 second increments, with the default set at 6 (one minute), which is suitable for most systems with a few units and good communications.
+It is a 16 bit register so accommodates times to over 7 days.
 If many units are in a system this time may need to be extended to prevent network errors, for example caused by power being briefly interrupted on a single unit.